-Delta Institute is working with community partners to install and monitor the impacts and benefits of nature-based Green Infrastructure projects in the BIPOC-majority Chicago neighborhoods of Washington Park, Woodlawn, and South Shore in concert with Emerald South’s Terra Firma project to develop replicable resources for communities throughout the region.
+Delta Institute is working with community partners to install and monitor the impacts and benefits of nature-based Green Infrastructure projects in the BIPOC-majority Chicago neighborhoods of West Woodlawn and South Shore in concert with Blacks in Green (BIG) and their Sustainable Square Mile, and with South Merrill Community Garden.
 Our goal is to streamline green infrastructure implementation, maintenance, and assessment strategy.

 Why Our Work is Needed